 If anything, I have learned to embrace the moments where I find myself, secretly giving a turned-up smile, thinking that it will all pass too soon.

-"Ever since I was a little kid I didn't want to run away,
+We're Gonna Make It Yet to the End of the Road "Ever since I was a little kid I didn't want to run away,

 but it scared me half to death to think that I might have to stay...